Karimshady81/Karimshady81/README.md

-# Karimshady81
 # 👋 Hi there, I'm Karim

-This is where I build, learn, and sometimes break things.
-I’m a **Junior Back-End Developer** passionate about APIs, clean architecture, and turning ideas into working systems.
+💻 **Junior Back-End Developer**
+🌍 Based in Egypt

+This is one of my favorite places to build, learn, and tinker with ideas — I love crafting systems that connect front-end interfaces to real data through APIs.
+I'm currently studying and creating projects that help me grow as a backend developer using  **C#**, and **.NET** (Sometimes i tinker with Java 🤷🏻‍♂️).

 ---